 She’s been called the kind of evil that inspires hugs.

 She is active in convention life, having held a number of organizational positions over the years and is currently Second to the Director of the Writers Track at Dragon Con, a SF/F fan convention with more than 80,000 attendees.
-She is also the Writers Track Director for Multiverse Con.
-A new, inclusive, SF/F/H convention in Atlanta.
+She is also the WRITE Track Director for Multiverse Con.
+A new, inclusive, SF/F/H convention in Atlanta, scheduled for October 18-20, 2019.

 Venessa lives with her hubby in Atlanta, Georgia, and shares a home with three cats who all seem to think they rule the castle, but none of which pay the mortgage.